Chawky Frenn: Exhibitions

-Frenn has exhibited widely in the United States, Europe, the Middle East, and his work has been widely reviewed by major newspapers and significant art critics.
-His work has been exhibited at the Hoyt Institute of Fine Arts in New Castle, Pennsylvania; Housatonic Museum of Art in Bridgeport, Connecticut; Erie Art Museum in Erie, Pennsylvania; Arnot Art Museum in Elmira, New York; and the Sursock Museum in Beirut, Lebanon.
+Frenn has exhibited widely in the United States, Europe, the Middle East, and Asia, and his work has been widely reviewed by major newspapers and significant art critics.
+His work has been exhibited at The Phillips Collection, Washington, D.C.; the Hoyt Institute of Fine Arts in New Castle, Pennsylvania; Housatonic Museum of Art in Bridgeport, Connecticut; Erie Art Museum in Erie, Pennsylvania; Arnot Art Museum in Elmira, New York; the Sursock Museum in Beirut, Lebanon; the Bharat Kala Bhavan – Art and Archaeology Museum, Banaras Hindu University, Varanasi, India; Delaware Contemporary, Wilmington, Delaware, the Taubman Museum of Art, Roanoke, Virginia, and others.

 Frenn's paintings are also in the permanent collection of The Housatonic Museum of Art in Bridgeport, Connecticut and the Springfield Museum of Art in Springfield, Ohio.